ibm-cloud-docs/watson-knowledge-studio/user-guide-help.md

 ## Access issues

 - If you cannot access the {{site.data.keyword.knowledgestudioshort}} instance, then work with the workspace owner to ensure that he has invited you to join the workspace.
 - If you can get to the {{site.data.keyword.knowledgestudioshort}} instance, but do not see any workspaces listed, then work with the administrator or manager of the workspace to resolve the issue.
-The administrator, which is a person with the Admin role, or manager, which is a person with the ProjectManager role in {{site.data.keyword.knowledgestudioshort}}, must 1.) associate you with an annotation set and 2.) create a task that assigns you to annotate the documents in the set.
+The administrator, which is a person with the Admin role, or manager, which is a person with the Project Manager role in {{site.data.keyword.knowledgestudioshort}}, must 1.) associate you with an annotation set and 2.) create a task that assigns you to annotate the documents in the set.
 You will not see the workspace listed on the {{site.data.keyword.knowledgestudioshort}} home page until someone has performed these actions.

 ## Using the ground truth editor